gadget-framework/gadget2/docs/userguide.md

 values.
 The default value for $<$epsilon$>$ is 10, which is used whenever it is not defined in the input file.

+\bigskip
 The $<$fleetnames$>$ vector contains a list of all the fleets to be aggregated into a single pseudo fleet for the purposes of the data comparison.
 However, the $<$stocknames$>$ vector contains a list of all the stocks to be compared for the data comparison.
 These stocks are not aggregated into a single pseudo stock.

+\bigskip
 The $<$function name$>$ defines what likelihood function is to be used to compare the modelled age-length stock distribution to the input age-length stock distribution.
 Currently, there are two likelihood functions defined, and the valid functions are:

+\bigskip
-sumofsquares - use a sum of squares functionmultinomial - use a multinomial function
+sumofsquares - use a sum of squares function multinomial - use a multinomial function

+\bigskip
 Finally, the datafile is a list of the age-length catch distribution for each stock, that Gadget is to use to fit the likelihood function to, aggregated according to the aggregation files specified, for the numbers